koriinkpen/Interact2019_AI-HCI/README.md

 ## References

 1\.
-Amershi, S., Weld, D., Vorvoreanu, M., Fourney, A., Nushi, B., Collisson, P., Shu, J., Iq-bal, S., Bennett, P.N., Inkpen, K., Teevan, J., Kikin-Gil, R. and Horvitz, E. *Guidelines for Human-AI Interaction*.
-In Proceedings of the Conference on Human Factors in Computing Systems - CHI 2019 (May 4-9, Glasgow, Scotland).
+Amershi, S., Weld, D., Vorvoreanu, M., Fourney, A., Nushi, B., Collisson, P., Shu, J., Iq-bal, S., Bennett, P.N., Inkpen, K., Teevan, J., Kikin-Gil, R. and Horvitz, E. Guidelines for Human-AI Interaction.
+In *Proceedings of the Conference on Human Factors in Computing Systems - CHI 2019* (May 4-9, Glasgow, Scotland).
 ACM, N.Y., (to appear).

 2\.
-Gama, J., Žliobaitė, I., Bifet, A., Pechenizkiy, M., and Bouchachia, A. *A survey on concept drift adaptation*.
-ACM Computing Surveys 1, 1. https://doi.org/10.1145/2523813
+Gama, J., Žliobaitė, I., Bifet, A., Pechenizkiy, M., and Bouchachia, A. A survey on concept drift adaptation. *ACM Computing Surveys* 1, 1. https://doi.org/10.1145/2523813

 3\.
-Green, B., and Chen, Y. *Disparate Interactions: An Algorithm-in-the-Loop Analysis of Fairness in Risk Assessments*.
-In Proceedings of the ACM Conference on Fairness, Ac-countability, and Transparency - FAT* 2019 (January 29-31, Atlanta, GA).
+Green, B., and Chen, Y. Disparate Interactions: An Algorithm-in-the-Loop Analysis of Fairness in Risk Assessments.
+In *Proceedings of the ACM Conference on Fairness, Accountability, and Transparency - FAT\* 2019* (January 29-31, Atlanta, GA).
 ACM N.Y.

 4\.
-Gross, T. *Supporting Informed Negotiation Processes in Group Recommender Systems*. i-com - Journal of Interactive Media 14, 1 (Jan.
+Gross, T. Supporting Informed Negotiation Processes in Group Recommender Systems. *i-com - Journal of Interactive Media 14, 1* (Jan.
 2015). pp. 53-61.

 5\.
-Saxena, N.A., Huang, K., DeFilippis, E., Radanovic, G., Parkes, D.C., Liu, Y. *How Do Fairness Deﬁnitions Fare?
-Examining Public Attitudes Towards Algorithmic Deﬁnitions of Fairness*.
-In Proceedings of Association for the Advancement of Artificial Intelligence – AAAI 2019.
+Saxena, N.A., Huang, K., DeFilippis, E., Radanovic, G., Parkes, D.C., Liu, Y. How Do Fairness Deﬁnitions Fare?
+Examining Public Attitudes Towards Algorithmic Deﬁnitions of Fairness.
+In *Proceedings of Association for the Advancement of Artificial Intelligence – AAAI 2019*.

 6\.
-Veale M. and Binns, R. *Fairer machine learning in the real world: Mitigating discrimination without collecting sensitive data*.
-Big Data & Society 4, 2. https://doi.org/10/gdcfnz
+Veale M. and Binns, R. Fairer machine learning in the real world: Mitigating discrimination without collecting sensitive data. *Big Data & Society 4, 2*. https://doi.org/10/gdcfnz

 7\.
-Yin, M., Wortman Vaughan, J., Wallach, H., *Understanding the Effect of Accuracy on Trust in Machine Learning Models*.
-In Proceedings of the Conference on Human Factors in Com-puting Systems - CHI 2019 (May 4-9, Glasgow, Scotland).
+Yin, M., Wortman Vaughan, J., Wallach, H., Understanding the Effect of Accuracy on Trust in Machine Learning Models.
+In *Proceedings of the Conference on Human Factors in Computing Systems - CHI 2019* (May 4-9, Glasgow, Scotland).
 ACM, N.Y., (to appear).

-88\.
+8\.
 Eric P. S. Baumer.
 2017.
-Toward Human-Centered Algorithm Design. *Big Data & Society* 4, 2. <https://doi.org/10.1177/2053951717718854>
+Toward Human-Centered Algorithm Design. *Big Data & Society* 4, 2.

-89\.
+9\.
 Munmun De Choudhury and Emre Kiciman.
 2018.
 Integrating artificial and human intelligence in complex, sensitive problem domains: Experiences from mental health. *AI Magazine* 39, 3.

-90\.
+10\.
 Alexandra Olteanu, Carlos Castillo, Fernando Diaz, and Emre Kiciman.
 2016.
 Social data: Biases, methodological pitfalls, and ethical boundaries.

-91\.
+11\.
 Michael Veale, Max Van Kleek, and Reuben Binns.
 2018.
 Fairness and accountability design needs for algorithmic support in high-stakes public sector decision-making.
-In *CHI'18*. <https://doi.org/10/ct4s>
+In *Proceedings of the Conference on Human Factors in Computing Systems - CHI 2018* (April 21-26, Montreal, Canada).
+ACM, N.Y.